nasgoncalves/ansible-xml-to-json-filter/README.md

 ## Run the example

-`playbook.yml` defines a simple use case that uses a nmap XML output o test the plugin.
-You need to have nmap installed in your system and also make sure you run the example playbook as root.
+`playbook.yml` is a simple use case that uses a *nmap* XML output o test the plugin.
+To run this playbook you need nmap installed in your system and also make sure you run the example playbook as root.

 ```
 $ ansible-playbook playbook.yaml --ask-become-pass --become